Random minimum spanning tree and dense graph limits

 \section{Proof of Theorem~\ref{thm:mainfull}}

 Our proof of Theorem~\ref{thm:mainfull} relies on three auxiliary lemmas which all deal with connectivity properties of certain random graphs.
 Proofs of these lemmas are left to subsequent sections.
 Let us introduce notation necessary to state these lemmas.
-Suppose that $G$ is a weighted graph of order $n$.
-Let $w:E(G)\to [0,\infty)$ be the weight function.
-Then the \emph{percolation} of $G$, denoted $\mathsf{percolation}(G)$, is a random (unweighted) subgraph of $G$ in which we keep each edge $e\in E(G)$ with probability $\min(1,\frac{w(e)}{n})$, and all the choices are independent.
+Suppose that $G$ is a graph of order $n$ equipped with a weight function $w:E(G)\to [0,\infty)$.
+Then the \emph{percolation} of $G$, denoted $\mathsf{percolation}(G)$, is a random (unweighted) subgraph of $G$ in which we keep each edge $e\in E(G)$ with probability $\min(1,\frac{w(e)}{n})$ and all the choices are independent.
 Suppose that $H$ is an $n$-vertex graph.
 Write $cc(H)$ for the number of connected components of $H$.
 Then we call the quantity $dr(H):=\frac{cc(H)}{n}$ the \emph{disconnectedness ratio} of $H$.